The River Within - Thames source to sea

-The Thames - a photographic exploration from source to sea through the seasons by kayak.
+A photographic exploration of the Thames through the seasons by kayak.

 By photographer Annette Price

 By being very close to the water, even getting in the water at times, I am able to create intimate images of the River Thames, to show how the river changes in character, growing as it flows 215 miles towards the sea, changing through the seasons.

 In January 2017 I began the project by photographing the Source near Kemble in the Cotswolds, where the Thames is no more than a ditch, then continued down river through the Cotswolds, Oxford, Reading and on to London.
 This is a work in progress and I will continue paddling and photographing down the Thames until I finally reach the Thanet Wind Farm and the Maunsell Sea Forts in the outer reaches of the Thames Estuary, where the river flows into the North Sea on the East coast.

 By working from a kayak, I am able to get into otherwise inaccessible places, get close to wildlife and plants, photograph beneath bridges and tunnels, underwater where possible.
 For the first few miles, where there wasn't enough water for a kayak, I wore wellies and a drysuit and waded into the water, sometimes lying in it.
 But from Cricklade all the images are from the perspective of the kayak.

 The inspiration for this project has come from paddling kayaks on the central London River Thames between Richmond and the Thames Barrier for over twenty years